Tinkoff/Horarium/README.md

 Every Horarium instance consults MongoDB about new jobs to run every 100ms (default), thus creating some load on the DB server.
 This interval can be changed in ```HorariumSettings```

 If you want to decrease load, you can use job throttling that will automatically increase interval if there are no jobs available after certain attempts.
-To enable this feature, pass `JobThrottleSettings` to `HorariumSettings` with property `UseJobThrottle` set to true.
+To enable this feature, pass `JobThrottleSettings` to `HorariumSettings` with property `UseJobThrottle` set to `true`.

 ```csharp
 var settings = new HorariumSettings